Choose your boutique

 The data is collected for the following purposes:

-Your personal data is processed exclusively on the basis of the following legal bases:
+Your personal data will be processed exclusively on the basis of the following legal grounds:

-Your data will remain within our company.
-Your personal data will only be transferred or disclosed to third parties
+Your data will generally remain within our company.
+The transfer or disclosure of your personal data to a third party will only occur if...

-In this case, our processors are obliged by means of a data processing agreement pursuant to Art.
-28 GDPR to comply with the necessary technical and organizational measures in order to ensure the protection of the rights of the data subjects.
+In this context, our data processors are obligated by means of a data processing agreement in accordance with Art.
+28 GDPR to comply with the necessary technical and organizational measures in order to guarantee the protection of the rights of the data subjects.

 Transfer to third countries

-The transfer of your personal data to third countries (outside the European Union (EU) / European Economic Area)) will only take place
+Your personal data will only be transferred to third countries (outside the European Union (EU) / the European Economic Area) if

-Your personal data will be routinely deleted, restricted in processing, or blocked at the latest after expiry of the respective statutory retention periods (e.g. retention periods under commercial and tax law), provided that this data is no longer necessary for the performance of the contract and/or we have no legitimate interest in further storage.
+Your personal data will be routinely deleted or its processing restricted or blocked no later than after the expiry of the respective statutory retention periods (e.g. commercial and tax law retention periods), provided that this data is no longer necessary for the performance of the contract and/or we have no legitimate interest in further storage.

 When you visit our website, the following information is automatically transmitted from your browser to our provider's server: